PKU-YuanGroup/Open-Sora-Plan/docs/Report-v1.2.0.md

 ### Open-Source Release
 We open-source the Open-Sora-Plan to facilitate future development of Video Generation in the community.
 Code, data, model will be made publicly available.
 - Code: All training scripts and sample scripts.
-- Model: Both Diffusion Model and CasualVideoVAE [here](https://huggingface.co/LanguageBind/Open-Sora-Plan-v1.2.0).
+- Model: Both Diffusion Model and CausalVideoVAE [here](https://huggingface.co/LanguageBind/Open-Sora-Plan-v1.2.0).

 ## Gallery